yosaddis/Portfolio/README.md

 > This are the feature on the way.

-- more pages for the mobile version
+- more dynamic pages for the mobile and desktop version
-- desktop version of the website
-- interacting with the website visitors
+- Java script will be added to the project.

 <!-- CONTRIBUTING -->

 ## 🤝 Contributing <a name="contributing"></a>